dharmab/8492sqdn.net/content/guides/ace-combat/timeline.md

   - The game's cover art depicts the F-22 as the "hero" plane flying past Princess Cosette as she prepares to leap from the Lighthouse.
   - Various aircraft including an F-16, several F/A-18s and an F-22 are visible in the hangar in the cutscenes before mission 20.
   - F-15Cs, F/A-18s and an F-35 are visible on the carrier's deck during the launch at the beginning of mission 20.
+- The events of _Electrosphere_ take place within a computer simulation, so none of the missions actually occur in the timeline.